IlijaRa/Micko/README.md

 |void gen_cmp(int operand1_index, int operand2_index); | Generates a complete CMP command.                                                                                      |
 |void gen_mov(int input_index, int output_index);      | Generates a complete MOV command.                                                                                      |

+## Tests
+To avoid typing a test example manually each time you test something, it is possible to type an example in a file, and then use redirection to forward that file to standard program input: ./syntax < input_file Also, the Makefile is designed so that it can automatically call all written tests at once, but the test files need to be named in the following format:

+1. *test-sanity* - Tests that check the original grammar.
+These tests should always be passed, even if you are not start typing the solution to the task.
+If these tests do not pass, it means that you are solving a task that accidentally changed the original grammar.
+Would be nice to have this type for your project tests.

+2. *test-ok* - Tests that contain the correct program with the new one constructions.
+3. *test-synerr* - Tests that contain an incorrect program with one syntax error.
+4. *test-semerr* - Tests that contain an incorrect program with one semantic error.

+All tests should have an extension of your programming language.
+Once the tests are done, you just need to type the following command:
+    make test

 # GK compilation